MedMaxLab/BIDSAlign/README.md

 # BIDS Format
 This library can preprocess datasets structured with a BIDS format.
 Thus is expected the same structure of https://bids.neuroimaging.io/ .
-However if you set:
+However you can use the function *create_dataset_architecture.m* to change in-place the folder structure of the dataset.
+For all the cases handled, please see <>.
+As specified in the BIDS format, *participant_file.tsv* should be stored in the dataset folder.
+If other diagnostical tests have been performed and stored in .csv files, please create a diagnostical folder and set the corresponding name:
 ```
-use_parpool = true;
+diagnostic_folder_name = '_test';
 ```

-you can change in-place the folder structure of the dataset.
-For all the cases handled, please see <>.
+# Channel Location
+If a specific channel location should be used for the entire dataset, please enter the filename in the corresponding column in DATASET_INFO.csv.
+If the eeg files have already the channel coordinates, please enter 'loaded' in the corresponding colum in DATASET_INFO.csv.
+If no channel location is specified, and the field is left empty, than *_electrodes.tsv* files are used.
+*_electrodes.tsv* and *_channels.tsv* files could be saved in every position inside the BIDS structure.
+These files will be used for all the eeg recording contained in the folder position.

 # Usage Modalities
 This library allows 3 way of using: